Teaching support from the UK’s largest provider of in-school maths tuition

 Prime numbers in primary school

-Prime numbers are not introduced in the UK until Year 5.
+Prime numbers are not introduced in the UK until Year 5, along with ratios and square roots.

 According to the national curriculum, Year 5 children should be taught to “know and use the vocabulary of prime numbers, prime factors and composite (non-prime) numbers to establish whether a number up to 100 is prime and recall prime numbers up to 19”.